andrew-hutch2/real-time-digit-detection-cuda/camera/retraining/README.md

 # Camera-Based Digit Recognition Retraining System

 This folder contains all the Python scripts for collecting training data from your camera and retraining the neural network model to improve accuracy for your specific preprocessing pipeline.
+This system integrates with the optimized camera recognition pipeline (`detectDigit_fast.py`) to collect high-quality training data.

 ## Scripts Overview